-Highlights of the 27th GST council meet held on 4th May 2018:
+Highlights of the 27th GST council meeting held on 4th May 2018:

 GST Return Simplification: